Learning Branching Heuristics for Propositional Model Counting: More on the Results

 \subsection{Discussion}

-Many dataset attributes may lead to the upward generalization success of the aforementioned datasets, but one of the main contributing factors is the model's ability to observe similar components many times during training.
-In other words, if a problem gets shattered by the initial simplification (unit propagation) into smaller components, there is a high chance that the model's behaviour learns to solve such components.
-If larger problems of the same domain also break down into similar components, then \neurosharp can generalize well on them.
-In Section \ref{sec:results}, we discussed this phenomena for \cell{} via heat maps.
-In Figure \ref{fig:heat_large_compare} we provide full heat maps for larger datasets of both \cell[35] and \cell[49].
+In Section \ref{sec:discussion} we mentioned that, one of the main contributing factors to the upward generalization success of the model is its ability to observe similar components many times during training and we connected that to how effectively a problem gets shattered by the initial simplification (unit propagation) into smaller components.
+We visualized this phenomena for \cell{} via heat maps.
+In Figure \ref{fig:heat_large_compare} we provide full heat maps for larger problems of both \cell[35] and \cell[49].
 Not only the ``shattering'' effect is evident from these plots, we can also observe that in both datasets \neurosharp branches on variables from the bottom going up.
-This matches with our conjecture presented in Section \ref{sec:results}.
+This matches with our conjecture presented in Section \ref{sec:discussion}.